 It all began when we got a new grocery store near us and Ricky and Katy decided to check it out.
 Normally, I’m the one shopping for groceries so they don’t pay a whole lot of attention to what things cost, what is available, etc. – because I’m already familiar with it and naturally keep up with the changes.
 But with a dedicated trip on their own to meander around the aisles they came home with some interesting new things to try – and a renewed appreciation for old standards.
 Namely, bananas.
 Once the two of them realized how cheap bananas are they suddenly became devotees in a big way.
 For over a month now we’ve been buying a bunch of bananas every other day.

 The trick is that everyone likes their bananas how they like their bananas and Ricky and Katy like theirs just a hair past green.
-They see any sign of brown as a bad thing.
-I was raised to see the browner ones as the sweeter ones but with their mindset, this is why we buy bananas every other day – because we have to keep a supply of green bananas and bananas have a tendency to ripen.
+They see any sign of browning as a bad thing.
+I was raised to see the browner ones as the sweeter ones.
+With their mindset we end up buying bananas every other day.
+Heaven forbid banana should ripen! lol

 But you know me, I can’t bear to throw away a perfectly good banana and I certainly can’t keep up with the two of them and their prolific banana eating.
 Thankfully, they haven’t let many get past their preferred stage but when they do I’ve been making Mama’s banana bread and Homemade Banana Pudding.
 Come to think of it, I can now look back and see that I’ve been set up.
 You see, as much as they like bananas, they both REALLY love banana bread and banana pudding.
 Well played, family, well played.